-I’ve compared cutting up about 1 inch of fresh into making tea, and then making tea with the powdered, and you’d be surprised at how much powdered you need to use to get the same strength of flavour.
+I’ve compared cutting up about 1 inch of fresh into making tea and then making tea with the powdered, and you’d be surprised at how much powder you need to use to get the same strength of flavor.

 HOW DO I COOK WITH IT?

 When cooking fresh turmeric, I would always recommend peeling it, as the skin can be a little tough.

 In terms of using fresh or powdered turmeric in your meals, here are some ideas to get you started (and a few recipes to follow):

 1. Use in Soups: as you can see on the recipe below, turmeric is fantastic for having in blended soups.
 Generally speaking, add the chopped, fresh turmeric at the same time as you’d add garlic, and once you blend it in, it gives the soup such depth.
 I love it.
 Officially my new favourite thing.

 2. Use in Smoothies: just as easily as you can blend into soups, you can blend turmeric into smoothies.
 It adds a really nice warmth and spice to any smoothie, especially nice in winter!

 3. Add to Juices: turmeric can be put through a juicer just in the same way as ginger to give you a concentrated hit of that incredible goodness.

 4. Use in Dips: a little turmeric root or powder can easily be blended in when you’re making dips such as hummus, baba ganoush or the dip below.